jorgeLQ/jorgeLQ/README.md

 - 👋 Hi, I’m Jorge Luis
 - 👀 I’m interested in learn new promgram languages
-- 🌱 I’m currently learning htm, javascript, android
+- 🌱 I’m currently learning htm, javascript, android, php

 <!---
 jorgeLQ/jorgeLQ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.